Novia-RDI-Seafaring/mh-sise-py/README.md

 ## Method

-We considCer a discrete-time linear time-invariant (LTI) system of the form:
+We consider a discrete-time linear time-invariant (LTI) system of the form:

 $$
 \begin{align*}